 Help yourself to ongoing free coffee, tea and other condiments such as olive oil and vinegar, plus more.
 This is a great way to get to know others on your course and make new friends from all over the UK and around the world.
 There are great young vibrant cafes close by too, plus the Fashion and Textile Museum and White Cube Gallery.
 We are spoilt for locations to draw and sketch.

 Monday-Thursday – Full time

 Students are tutored each morning for 4 days per week.
-You are expected to continue your independent study work each afternoon in the studio available.
+You are expected to continue your independent study work each afternoon to be ready for feedback the following day.

 Foundation Teaching Programme:

 Monday – Thursday